aqsaa2/twilio-call-transcription-summarization/README.md

 This project demonstrates a Python-based implementation for:
 - Making an outbound call using Twilio.
 - Recording the conversation.
-- Transcribing the audio using OpenAI Whisper.
+- Transcribing the audio using OpenAI Whisper and vosk model.
+Note: if you want to use vosk mode, you will have to download it first "vosk-model-small-en-us-0.15".
 - Summarizing the transcription using Google Gemini AI.

 ## 🛠 Features